cainsmile/CD-UDepth/README.md

 # CD-UDepth

 ## Overview
-This repository contains the official implementation of our paper "CD-UDepth: Cross-Domain Underwater Depth Estimation" accepted for publication in Information Fusion.
+This repository contains the official implementation of our paper "CD-UDepth: Complementary dual-source information fusion for underwater monocular depth estimation" accepted for publication in Information Fusion.
 ## Usage Instructions

 Please run `simple_test.py` to test our CD-UDepth model.